AlibabaCloudDocs/oss/intl.en-US/Tools/ossbrowser/Quick start.md

 # Quick start

 This topic describes how to install and use ossbrowser. ossbrowser is a graphical management tool developed by Alibaba Cloud.
-This tool provides functions similar to Windows Explorer.
+This tool provides features similar to the resource manager of Windows.
 You can use ossbrowser to browse, upload, download, and manage objects.

 ## Usage notes

 -   The object you want to upload is smaller than or equal to 48.8 TB in size.
+-   By default, ossbrowser uses multipart upload and resumable upload to upload objects.
+If the upload of an object is unexpectedly interrupted before the object upload is complete, the uploaded content is stored as parts in an OSS bucket.
+To avoid additional storage fees, we recommend that you use the following methods to delete these parts if you no longer use these parts.
+    -   Manually delete parts.
+For more information, see [Delete parts](#li_3rq_l1e_6gg).
+    -   Use lifecycle rules to automatically delete parts.
+For more information, see [Configure lifecycle rules](/intl.en-US/Console User Guide/Manage buckets/Basic settings/Configure lifecycle rules.md).
 -   The object you want to move or copy is smaller than or equal to 5 GB in size.
 To upload an object larger than 5 GB in size, we recommend that you use [ossutil](/intl.en-US/Tools/ossutil/Overview.md).
 -   ossbrowser is supported on Linux, macOS, and Windows 7 or later.
 We recommend that you do not use ossbrowser on Windows XP or Windows Server.